 How the court responds to failed tests depends on the specific case.
 If there was an innocent explanation — such as the defendant using mouthwash with alcohol — there may be no repercussions.
 Otherwise, the judge will likely increase the length of time the defendant must use the IID.

-If the failed test occurred in the last four months of the defendant’s IID sentence, the judge may increase this sentence by up to 50%:2
+If the failed test occurred in the last four months of the defendant’s IID sentence, Nevada DMV interlock rules allow the judge to increase this sentence by up to 50%:2

 Example: Jed is ordered to use an IID for 12 months.
 In month 10, Jed fails the IID test.
 Since he is within the last four months of the sentence, the judge can increase his IID sentence by six months — 50% of his original year-long sentence.